Chris9883/Generate-Art/README.md

 ## Description

-Generate Art is a web application that allows users to get AI-generated images based on a text prompt by [DALL-E 2](https://openai.com/product/dall-e-2).
+Generate Art is a web application that allows users to get AI-generated images by [DALL-E 2](https://openai.com/product/dall-e-2) based on a text prompt.
 The user can then mint the best picture as a NFT.

 ## Demo

-Try it out at https://generate-art.vercel.app
+The contract is deployed on [Goerli testnet](https://goerli.etherscan.io/address/0x1352756518108bab84e87547e538c9382944551b).
+A demo version of the app is live at https://generate-art.vercel.app.

 ## Usage